A Story of Chocolate ©

 Soon the tree was bursting with beautiful green, yellow, orange, red, and purple pods.
 The pods resembled the skin of an old woman, as though a thousand ancient stories rippled deeply upon its surface.
 The animals were drawn to the curious tree and plucked the pods to taste the tales.
 Inside purple or ivory beans were wrapped in a thick pulp that tasted like a fragrant lemon sorbet.
 The more they started to tasted it the more the desire for it grew.
 They’d suck on the pulp and throw the beans aside.
 But the beans didn’t mind.
 The earth felt good.
 Blankets of leaves wrapped them and they listened to the melody of life and sprouted.

-The legend of people’s first encounter happened in South-central Mexico 1900 BC when the Olmec Indians happened upon the little grove of curious trees.
+The legend of people’s first encounter happened just north of the equator 1900 BC when the Indigenous people happened upon the little grove of curious trees.
 They watched the animals savor the tastes and joined in.
 It opened their palate with a sweet and sour sensation.
 It made them smile.
 Below the trees, music abounded through the untouched pods that were hardened like wood with rattling beans within.

 When the pods went untouched the pulp inside began to melt and ferment, the acids broke through the cellular walls of the beans, killing them.
 Rendering them useless.
 Then the hull absorbed the liquid pulp and it petrified its self, falling to the ground.